• Skip to primary navigation

 • 1 medium Onion diced

-• 1 small Lime juiced.
-Or lemon
+• 1 small Lime juiced. (or use lemon)

 • 1 tablespoon Tomato paste